Child development at 6-8 years: what’s happening

 Your child is getting better at combining gross motor skills like running to kick a ball or skipping while turning a rope.
 These physical skills depend on how often your child practises them.
 Structured sports like dance classes, tennis and soccer all help, but lots of opportunities to run, kick, throw, cartwheel and more are just as important.

 Your child’s fine motor skills are well developed now, so she can now brush her teeth and do other daily hygiene tasks without your help.
 She can cut out irregular shapes and write smaller letters inside the lines in her school books.

 At this age, your child’s life is all about his family, school, friends and after-school activities.
 He might enjoy collecting items like footy cards, shells or small figurines.

 Your child’s morals and values are developing, and she might share strong opinions about whether things are right or wrong.
-She’ll also be more aware of what others are doing, which might lead to comparisons like ‘She’s better at drawing than me’ or complaints about siblings getting more than her.
+She’ll also be more aware of what others are doing.
+This might lead to comparisons like ‘She’s better at drawing than me’ or complaints about siblings getting more than her.

 Your child is even more independent and wants more say in what he can and can’t do.
 As part of this independence, he enjoys doing more chores around the house – at least sometimes!
 But spending time with you is still important to him.